Ion Coulomb crystals: an exotic form of condensed matter: Introduction

 \subsubsection{rf trap}

 According to Earnshaw’s theorem \cite{Earnshaw:1842} it is impossible to confine charged particles in vacuum exclusively by static electric fields generated from voltages applied to external electrodes.
-By introducing time-varying electric fields, spatially localized effective potential energy minima can, however, be realized.
-For atomic and not very heavy molecular species, fields in the radio frequency (rf) regime are most often applied to achieve strong confining forces as well as deep effective trap potentials (see details below).
+However, by introducing time-varying electric fields, it is possible to realize spatially localized minima of the effective potential energy.
+For atomic and not very heavy molecular species, fields in the radio frequency (rf) regime are most often applied to achieve strong confining forces as well as deep effective trap potentials, as we detail below.
 Hence, such traps are often referred to as rf traps.

-Rf traps are divided into sub-categories that reflect the generic configuration of the electrodes used to apply the time-varying electrical potentials.
-In this section we will only discuss quadrupole-field based traps, which are mainly used in research involving Coulomb crystals.
-It should, however, be mentioned that crystallization in traps of higher multipole orders have been discussed in \cite{Gerlich:1992,Champenois:2010,Cartarius:2013}.
-The standard rf trap was first realized and is named after Nobel Prize Laureate Wolfgang Paul, who invented the principle for two-dimensional confinement \cite{Paul:1953}.
+The standard rf trap is named after Nobel Prize Laureate Wolfgang Paul, who invented the principle for two-dimensional confinement \cite{Paul:1953}.
 It is sketched in Fig.~\ref{fig:Paul_trap_sketch} and is based on three electrodes machined to have three-dimensional hyperbolic surfaces in order to create the perfect boundary conditions for an electrical quadrupole field with respect to the line of cylindrical symmetry of the electrodes ($z$-axis in Fig.~\ref{fig:Paul_trap_sketch}).
+With reference to the parameters defined in Fig.~\ref{fig:Paul_trap_sketch}, the time-dependent electrical potential in cylindrical coordinates reads